MrJulus/JSONTY/README.md

-# JSONScript - JSON-based Programming Language
+# JSONTY - JSON-based Programming Language

 ## 📌 Introduction
-JSONScript is a minimalist programming language based on JSON.
+JSONTY is a minimalist programming language based on JSON.
 It allows you to manipulate variables, perform operations, execute conditions, loops, and define functions.
 Created by MrJulus

 ## Requirements